codership/documentation/galeracluster/source/training/index.rst

    .. rst-class:: list-abstract

-      Perhaps you've been at Galera for quite a while and have some difficult problems.
-Or maybe you're trying to get more out your cluster.
-We can help.

-   .. rst-class:: rubric-2 list-sub-header
-   .. rubric:: :ref:`Special Topics <training-tutorials-special>`

-   .. rst-class:: list-stats

-      3 articles; avg: 1999 words

-   .. rst-class:: list-abstract

-      Or maybe you have some special requirements, want to use specific systems.
-Our special topics articles may be able to help.
+      Want to get more out of your cluster?
+We have articles related to improving performance.
+Need more stability?
+We have articles on high availability.

 .. container:: list-col2